jeffajohns/github-games/README.md

 # Welcome to GitHub Games

-Our mission is to create a collection of classic open source games.
+Our mission is to create a collection of bonkers open source games.

-Play the game at `githubschool.github.io/github-games`
+Play the game at `jeffajohns.github.io/github-games`